Own-Data-Privateer/hoardy-web/README.md

 ## [grab-site](https://github.com/ArchiveTeam/grab-site)

-A simple web built on top of `wpull`, presented to you by the ArchiveTeam, a group associated with the [Internet Archive](https://web.archive.org/) which appears to be the source of archives for the most of the interesting pages I find there.
+A simple web crawler built on top of `wpull`, presented to you by the ArchiveTeam, a group associated with the [Internet Archive](https://web.archive.org/) which appears to be the source of archives for the most of the interesting pages I find there.

 Cons: